cockroachdb/docs/src/current/cockroachcloud/tools-page.md

 - `Inactive` indicates that the integration has not been successfully deployed.
 Setup has either not been attempted or has encountered an error.
 - `Unknown` indicates that an unknown error has occurred.
 If this status is displayed, [contact our support team](https://support.cockroachlabs.com/).

-Metrics export from CockroachDB can be interrupted in the event of transient CockroachDB unavailability.
+In the event of transient CockroachDB unavailability, metrics export from CockroachDB can be interrupted.
 In this case, the integration status will continue to be `Active` but you might experience incomplete metrics exports in CloudWatch.
 To resolve the issue, try [deactivating](#deactivate) and reactivating the integration from the **CloudWatch** panel.
 If this does not resolve the issue, [contact our support team](https://support.cockroachlabs.com/).

 {{site.data.alerts.callout_info}}
 Gaps in metrics within CloudWatch do not necessarily point to an availability issue with CockroachDB.
 If you encounter any gaps in metrics, we recommend [contacting support](https://support.cockroachlabs.com/).